xml-director/xmldirector.plonecore/README.rst

 - small and extensible
 - experimental support for mounting arbitrary WebDAV service into Plone (set the emulation mode to ``webdav`` in the eXist-db control panel of Plone)
+- Dexerity fields:

+  - ``XMLText`` - a field for storing XML content in BaseX or eXist-db

+  - ``XPathField`` - for retrieving parts of XML content stored within a ``XMLText`` field through an XPath expression (e.g. for extracting and displaying metadata from XML content)

+  - ``XMLBinary`` and ``XMLImage`` fields for storing binary data and images in BaseX or eXist-db.
+The functionality is identical with the standard Dexterity file and image fields (except for the different storage layer)

 The primary usecase for ``xmldirector.plonecore`` is the integration of XML document collections into Plone using eXist-db as storage layer. ``xmldirector.plonecore`` is